 The Strengthening Environmental Women Defenders Programme aims at strengthening grassroots women’s groups that struggle for their rights from a gender and socio-environmental justice perspective.
 We support groups led by women in the defence of water, lands, their rights and the rights of their communities and families.
 We weave together different strategies with indigenous, rural and urban women against environmental violence, which affects these women in a particular way.

 By strengthening women defenders of a natural, healthy environment, we are defending a life free from violence.
-This is made possible through financial, technical and political support, which entails the accompaniment to help them increase their organisational and advocacy capacities.
-Besides, the follow-up contributes to reinforce the different spaces that build up networks and alliances and several support alternatives among the groups.
+This is made possible through the support which entails the accompaniment to help them increase their organisational and advocacy capacities.
+Besides, the follow-up contributes to reinforce networks and alliances and several support alternatives among the groups.
 All this work is done so as to monitor and produce information about these women’s situation: their socio-environmental rights are denied, especially from a gender-based perspective.

-The programme is implemented in Argentina, Bolivia and Paraguay through the following projects:
+The programme is implemented through the following projects:

-- “Global Alliance for Green and Gender Action (GAGGA)”, made up of organisations and feminist and environmental funds in South America.
+- “Global Alliance for Green and Gender Action (GAGGA)”, made up of organisations and feminist and environmental funds.

 Women Environmental Defenders Organised in their Fight for the Preservation of the Environment

-With this programme, the FMS provides financial, technical and political support to 13 grassroots groups that seek to make their networks wider and their work alliances broader, so as to develop advocacy strategies and action plans with a view to achieving the following goals: preserving fresh water springs in the face of water crises, resisting mega-mining companies; working for food sovereignty and security and developing recycling, waste management and renewable energy production strategies.
+With this programme, the FMS support grassroots groups that seek to make their networks wider and their work alliances broader, so as to develop advocacy strategies and action plans with a view to achieving the following goals: preserving fresh water springs in the face of water crises, resisting mega-mining companies; working for food sovereignty and security and developing recycling, waste management and renewable energy production strategies.

 Global Alliance for Green and Gender Action (GAGGA)

-Through to this alliance, FMS provides financial and technical support to 11 groups led by women from Paraguay and Bolivia, which promote respect for their rights to water, food security and a clean, healthy and safe environment.
+Through to this alliance, FMS provides support to groups led by women which promote respect for their rights to water, food security and a clean, healthy and safe environment.

 Strengthening Environmental Women Defenders of the American Chaco (2014 - 2017)

-This programme was developed by the FMS as lead applicant in alliance with Fundación Plurales (Argentina) and Centro Investigación de la Mujer Campesina de Tarija (Bolivia) as co-beneficiaries.
+This project was developed by the FMS as lead applicant in alliance with Fundación Plurales (Argentina) and Centro Investigación de la Mujer Campesina de Tarija (Bolivia) as co-beneficiaries.

 Through this programme, partners provided financial support to grass roots women environmental defender’sgroups that defend and promote their environmental rights and those of their communities.
 Theese women fight for the defence of their right to water, land and food sovereignty; and the recovery and the revaluing of their cultures and ancestral forms of wisdom.
 They strive to achieve women’s political participation in their communities and in the decision-making realms that affect them.

-In this context, FMS provided support and technical-political counsel, so as to strengthen the environmental women defender groups’ organisation and advocacy capacities.
+In this context, FMS provided support to strengthen the environmental women defender groups’ organisation and advocacy capacities.

 The promotion of networks and alliances among the groups of women environmental defenders in the American Chaco was also one of the central axes of the programme, together with information production about the situation they face in which they are denied their rights, always from a sustainable development and gender perspective in the American Chaco ecoregion.